Paul Barber (football executive): Vancouver Whitecaps

-Brighton & Hove Albion FC
+Brighton & Hove Albion

 Barber joined Brighton & Hove Albion as chief executive in 2012.
 The American Express Community Stadium expanded to a capacity of over 30,000.
 In his first season, Brighton reached the Championship play-offs and saw increased attendances.
 Manager Gus Poyet was dismissed.
 A multi-year sponsorship deal with American Express was announced.
-Oscar Garcia Junyent and later Sami Hyypia managed the team before Chris Hughton was appointed.
+Oscar Garcia Junyent and later Sami Hyypia managed the team, before Chris Hughton was appointed.
 New training facilities were opened.
 In 2018, Barber was promoted to deputy chairman.
 Hughton was replaced by Graham Potter and later Roberto de Zerbi.
 Barber was appointed OBE in 2023.

 Wider business career

 Barber served on the board of The Football League and The FA Council.
-He has held senior executive positions in various companies, including Barclays Bank, Inchcape, Abbey National, Royal & Sun Alliance, and Ogilvy & Mather.
+He has held senior executive positions in various companies, including Barclays Bank, Inchcape, Abbey National, Royal & Sun Alliance and Ogilvy & Mather.
 He has served as a Non-Executive Director for several organizations and is a speaker at sports industry and business conferences.

-In 2023 Barber received honorary degree from the University of Sussex.
+In 2023, Barber received honorary degree from the University of Sussex.